 Does a Paintball Gun Require a License?

-The answer to this question is yes and no. Paintball guns and other similar devices are legal, but they are heavily regulated by local laws.
+Paintball guns and other similar devices are legal, but they are heavily regulated by local laws.
 In most places, paintballing is treated as a sport, much like baseball or football.
-A license may not be required to purchase or use a paintball gun, but there will often be restrictions on where you can shoot it and how many players are allowed out on the field at once.
+A license may not be required to purchase or use a paintball gun.
+But there will often be restrictions on where you can shoot it and how many players are allowed out on the field at once.

 Some states have very strict rules about who can use a paintball gun and under what circumstances.
 For example, California law states that anyone under 18 must have parental permission to play paintball with another person over 18 present to supervise them.
-This means that in California it is legal for any adult over 18 years old to use a paintball gun without any kind of license at all; however, minors must have the supervision of an adult when playing recreational paintball games, in public areas.
+This means that in California it is legal for any adult over 18 years old.
+However, minors must have the supervision of an adult when playing recreational paintball games, in public areas.

 Can you use a paintball gun for self-defense UK?